Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 The female chittered a Gaoian laugh.
 "You were right, Regaari.
 He’s overflowing with enthusiasm to see you again!"

 Even Adam managed a laugh, and waved a hand reassuringly.
-"Just…" He looked to Baseball.
+"Just..."
+He looked to Baseball.
 "Whassat words the Brits use?"

 "Knackered."
 Base grinned.
 "How’d you do?"